Hermes (spacecraft): Selection

-Phase 1: Study and pre-development.
+Phase 1: Study and pre-development

 Phase 1 was scheduled to end in 1990.
-Its plans called for the capability to lift 6 astronauts and 4,550 kg of cargo, but after the Challenger disaster, an ejection capacity was added to give astronauts at least a small chance of survival in case of catastrophe.
+Its plans called for the capability to lift six astronauts and 4,550 kg of cargo, but after the Challenger disaster, an ejection capacity was added to give astronauts at least a small chance of survival in case of catastrophe.
 Accordingly, the six seats were curtailed to three regular ejection seats, which were chosen over an ejectable crew capsule that would have offered an escape option at heights above 28 km.
 The cargo capacity was reduced to 3,000 kg.
 Hermes would not be able to place objects into orbit because its cargo hold could not be opened; that option was abandoned due to weight concerns.

 Although Hermes was originally viewed as fully reusable (up to 30 re-entries before major service), the limited capacity of the Ariane 5 launcher forced it to leave the Resource Module in orbit.
 A new resource module would be attached to the Hermes and the entire structure would be launched again.

 Phase 1 was not completed until the end of 1991 and by then the political climate had changed considerably.
 The Iron Curtain had been lifted and the Cold War was ending.
 As a result, ESA commenced a year-long "reflection" period to determine whether it still made sense for Europe to build its own space shuttle and space station or if new partners could be found to share cost and development.
 Officially, Phase 1 completed at the end of 1992.

-Phase 2: Final development, manufacture & initial operations.
+Phase 2: Final development, manufacture and initial operations

 Phase 2 never began, after ESA and the Russian Aviation and Space Agency (RKA) agreed to cooperate on future launchers and a replacement space station for Mir.
 Economic concerns prevented RKA from participating in a future launcher program, but at this point ESA's crew transport needs were reoriented towards the capsule system (as opposed to the glider system of Hermes) called for by the joint Russian/European designs.

 When both Russia and ESA joined with NASA to build the International Space Station, the need for a European crew transport system was eliminated because Russian and American needs were already satisfied.
 Accordingly, ESA abandoned the Hermes project.